rohbdn07/hsl-city-bike-app-BACKEND/README.md

 ## 5) Populate database table with data

-Make sure that you have already downloaded all datasets and stored it into a new folder (data) under src/database/< new folder> before starting below commands. \
+Make sure that you MUST have already downloaded all datasets and stored(moved) it into a newly created folder (data) under src/database/< new folder> before starting below commands. \
+Like this: `src/database/data `

-At the root of this project, there is a script file called: `runcsv.ts`.
+After above instruction, at the root of this project, there is a script file called: `runcsv.ts`.
 This script is use for inserting data into database.
 Use following table name and pass it one after another as described below. \
 Tables name are:

 -   table2021_05